Christopheralph/Catalyst-Facades-Massey/Log.md

 ##Catalyst Day 2
 * CV way of seeing soooo different- not just a better way we see.
 Not wrong but difficult to understand and find the value.
 * manual vs automation
-* when buildings look like renderings- buildings "automating" desgin process
+* when buildings look like renderings- buildings "automating" design process
 * degree of mediation between manual and automation or cv and human So what's the question:
 * Is it about wrappers